| Q

 5987: We

-the contractor was not very good.
-The floor was uneven to begin with and
+and the contractor was not very good.
+The floor was uneven to begin

-should have been leveled before the tile installation.
-The floor wasn't
+with and should have been leveled before the tile installation.
+The

-leveled and we used a VERY small grout line.
-Some tiles adjacent to each
+floor wasn't leveled and we used a VERY small grout line.
+Some tiles

 Get ahold of a real professional stone refinisher, Jvc, Expert Panelist |